vgenot/RHthetaBn/README.md

 # RHthetaBn
 Solves Rankine-Hugoniot relations at a shock with theta_Bn.
-The derivation follows "Effect of Oblique Interplanetary Magnetic Field on Shape and Behavior of the Magnetosphere", by G. Walters, JGR 1964
+The derivation follows "Effect of Oblique Interplanetary Magnetic Field on Shape and Behavior of the Magnetosphere", by G. Walters, JGR 1964, https://doi.org/10.1029/JZ069i009p01769
-The paper is here : https://doi.org/10.1029/JZ069i009p01769

 ## Authors